 CONVENIENT.
 TRADITIONAL.
 HEALTHY.

 You’re busy, we get it.
 Cooking after a long work day is a pain.
-Wouldn't it be great to come home to Mom's (or Dad's!) simple, wholesome and delicious Asian meals rather than greasy take-out stuffed with salt and MSG?
+Wouldn't it be great to come home to Mom's (or Dad's!) convenient, healthy and delicious Asian meals rather than greasy take-out stuffed with salt and MSG?

 We agree, which is why we created Nomz – wholesome Asian soups tailored for busy individuals.
-Featuring traditional Asian recipes that are healthy and never adding preservatives, Nomz is guilt-free and the solution when Mom, Dad and home-cooked food are far away.
+Featuring traditional Asian recipes that are healthy and never adding preservatives, Nomz is guilt-free and the solution when Mom, Dad and homemade food are far away.

 WE STEW

 Our team prepares authentic, traditional Asian soup recipes – no General Tso’s here! – using high-quality, healthy ingredients.
 No MSG or added preservatives.
-Frozen for delivery .
+Frozen for delivery and convenience.

 YOU CHOOSE

-Select the soup recipe you wish to purchase and add extras (such as noodles!) as necessary.
+Select the traditional recipe you wish to purchase and add extras (such as noodles!) as necessary.

 WE DELIVER

 You select a delivery date, we deliver nomz to door - all the work is on us!
+Easy!

 YOU EAT (ANYTIME!)